 2021 Tata Safari vs Mahindra XUV500 – Engines, Prices and Mileage

 |Power||168 hp||153 hp|

 |Torque||350 Nm||360 Nm|

-We are as confused as you probably are as to how to choose between these two SUVs.
+While we have highlighted various aspects of the two 7-seater SUVs in our 2021 Tata Safari vs Mahindra XUV500 comparison, we’re well aware that there’s no clear winner between these two models.
 Both of them have powerful diesel engines and similar transmission configurations.
 The safety, convenience and tech features are also more or less the same on both.
 Both these cars have monocoque body types.
 It really depends on your preference over the other.
 It might actually be decided on the basis of appearances in this case which only goes to tell that both these carmakers have made great products.